sensu/sensu-docs/content/sensu-go/6.1/operations/maintain-sensu/troubleshoot.md

 To maximize Sensu Go performance, we recommend that you:
  * Follow [documented etcd tuning practices][14] to maximize performance
  * [Benchmark your etcd storage volumes][15] to establish baseline expectations
- * Scale event storage using Postgres to reduce the volume of etcd read and write transactions.
+ * [Scale event storage using Postgres][16] to reduce the volume of etcd read and write transactions.

 ## Service logging